 \subsection{Rates of approximating nonlinear smooth functionals on Besov spaces}

-Our first main result considers the rates of approximating nonlinear smooth functionals on Besov spaces $B_{2,\infty}^\alpha(\Omega)$ with $\alpha>0$ by our functional net.
-In fact, the Besov spaces contain a finer scale of smoothness than Sobolev spaces $W_2^\alpha(\Omega)$, which consists of functions whose weak derivatives up to order $\alpha$ exist and belong to $L_2(\Omega)$.
-For details of Sobolev spaces and Besov spaces, see \cite[Chapter 2]{devore1993constructive}.
+Our primary finding focuses on the rates of approximating nonlinear smooth functionals in Besov spaces $B_{2,\infty}^\alpha(\Omega)$ with $\alpha > 0$ using our functional net.
+Besov spaces provide a more nuanced measure of smoothness compared to Sobolev spaces $W_2^\alpha(\Omega)$, which consists of functions whose weak derivatives up to order $\alpha$ exist and belong to $L_2(\Omega)$.
+For more information on Sobolev and Besov spaces, refer to \cite[Chapter 2]{devore1993constructive}.